Dried cranberries and almonds are surrounded by rich dark chocolate in this healthy dark chocolate cranberry bark.

 How to store dark chocolate bark

-Dark chocolate made with coconut oil will not stay completely solid when it's stored at room temperature.
-For best results store dark chocolate bark in the refrigerator in an airtight container for up to a week.
+Dark chocolate made with coconut oil will not stay completely solid when stored at room temperature, for best results, store dark chocolate bark in the refrigerator in an airtight container for up to 3 weeks.

 Freeze dark chocolate almond bark for up to three months.